Yellow Curry Paste

 How to Use the Yellow Curry Paste

-If you've used the paste to make a curry and it turns out too spicy or intense, you can tone it down by adding a splash of coconut milk into the curry.
+If you've used the paste to make a curry and it turns out too spicy or intense, you can tone it down by adding a splash of coconut milk or some homemade coconut cream into the curry.

 Zoom in image of Yellow Curry Paste in a bowlPin